Skip to content

 • get_active_profile(*, kind: str = "tts") -> VoiceProfile | None

-• Profiles are engine-local: you select tts_engine first, then apply a profile id for that engine.
+• Profiles are provider-local: select tts_engine (provider) first, then apply a profile id for that provider.

-• Engines without profiles return an empty list / False / None.
+• Providers without profiles return an empty list / False / None.

-• Concurrency note: profile selection mutates engine state.
+• Concurrency note: profile selection mutates provider state.
 For servers, prefer one VoiceManager per session (or guard profile changes with a lock).

 • Remote OpenAI note: hosted built-in voices are always exposed as profiles (for example vm.set_profile("alloy")), and the adapter also tries OpenAI voice discovery for account/org-specific voices such as voice_.... tts_engine="openai" defaults to https://api.openai.com/v1 and reads OPENAI_API_KEY.